Tuberculosis (TB) Screening, Testing & Treatment

-The Montgomery County Health Department (MCHD) offers residents medical expertise, radiography, mycobacteriology, and TB therapy free of charge for both TB infection and active disease.
+The Montgomery County Office of Public Health (OPH) offers residents medical expertise, radiography, mycobacteriology, and TB therapy free of charge for both TB infection and active disease.
 Contact investigations of infectious cases, source case investigations, patient and family education, hospital discharge planning, and directly observed therapy are provided also.

 How to Apply

 For Information about TB or to make an appointment at one of our 3 clinics: